SumoLogic/sumologic-documentation/docs/cloud-soar/incidents-triage.md

 The SecOps screen is where all your current tasks reside.
 Here you can approve, decline, and close tasks as well as customize this section to display all tasks assigned to a specific user or group.

-In the upper left corner you can select **Dashboard** to see dashboards showing your tasks.
+Select **Dashboard** in the upper left corner to see dashboards showing your tasks.
 For more information, see [Dashboards](#dashboards).

 <img src={useBaseUrl('img/cloud-soar/cloud-soar-secops.png')} alt="Home page" width="800"/>

 ## Incidents

-[Incidents](/docs/cloud-soar/incidents-triage/) are at the heart of Cloud SOAR.
 Incidents are events that require investigation and remediation.
+Incidents are at the heart of Cloud SOAR.

 <!--Kanso [**Classic UI**](/docs/cloud-soar/overview#classic-ui).
 Kanso--> To access incidents, in the main Sumo Logic menu select **Cloud SOAR**, and then select **Incidents** at the top of the SecOps screen.
 <!--Kanso